usnistgov/800-63-3/sp800-63c/sec10_usability.md

 * Provide users with information on data ownership and those authorized to make changes.
 Identities, and the data associated with them, can sometimes be updated and changed by multiple actors.
 For example, some healthcare data is updated and owned by the patient, while some data is only updated by a hospital or doctor's practice.

-* Provide users with the ability to easily verify, view and update attributes.
+* Provide users with the ability to easily verify, view, and update attributes.
 Identities and user roles are dynamic and not static, thus they change over time (e.g., age, health, and financial data).
-The ability to update attributes or make attribute release decisions may or may not be offered at the same time.
+The ability to update attributes, or make attribute release decisions, may or may not be offered at the same time.
 Ensure the process for how users can change attributes is well known, documented, and easy to perform.

-* Provide users means for updating data even if the associated entity no longer exists.
+* Provide users means for updating data, even if the associated entity no longer exists.

-* Provide users means to delete their identities completely, removing all information about the user, including transaction history.
-Consider applicable audit, legal, or policy constraints that preclude such action.
+* Provide users means to delete their identities completely, removing all information about themselves, including transaction history.
+Consider applicable audit, legal, or policy constraints that may preclude such action.
 In certain cases, full deactivation is more appropriate than deletion.

-* Provide users clear, easy to find, site/application data retention policy information.
+* Provide users with clear, easy-to-find, site/application data retention policy information.

-* Provide users appropriate anonymity and pseudonymity options and the ability to switch among such identity options as desired, in accordance with an organization's data access policies.
+* Provide users with appropriate anonymity and pseudonymity options, and the ability to switch among such identity options as desired, in accordance with an organization's data access policies.

 * Provide means for users to manage each IdP to RP connection, including complete separation as well as the removal of RP access to one or more attributes.

 #### 10.2.2 User Perspectives of Trust and Benefits

 Many factors can influence user adoption of federated identity systems.
 As with any technology, users may value some factors more than others.
 Users often weigh perceived benefits versus risks before making technology adoption decisions.
-It is critical that IdPs and RPs provide users with sufficient information to enable them to make informed adoption decisions.
+It is critical that IdPs and RPs provide users with sufficient information to enable them to make informed decisions.
 The concepts of trust, and tiers of trust, fundamental principles in federated identity systems, can drive user adoption.
-Finally, a positive user experience may also result in increased demand of federation by users, triggering increased adoption by RPs.
+Finally, a positive user experience may also result in increased user demand for federation, triggering increased adoption by RPs.

 This sub-section is focused primarily on user trust and user perceptions of benefits versus risks.